gpaux/Mediana/Reporting.md

         description = "Clinical trial in patients with pulmonary arterial hypertension")
 {% endhighlight %}

-### Section
+### `Section` object

 #### Description

-Specify how the sections will be created  within the report.
+This object specifies the sections that will be created within the simulation report.
 A `Section` object is defined by a single argument:

-- `by`, which defines the rules for setting up sections.
+- `by` defines the rules for setting up sections.

 The `by` argument can contain several parameters from the following list: